troclaux/notes/databases.md

 #### First Normal Form (1NF)

-- it must have a unique primary key
-- a cell can't have a nested table as its value
-  - a cell can't have multiple values
-    - may not even be possible
+- cells must be atomic (no repeating groups or lists/sets in a column)
+- all entries in a column are of the same type

 > [!TIP]
 > 1NF = 1 value per cell

 #### Second Normal Form (2NF)

-- table must be in 1NF
+- must be in 1NF
-- all non-key attributes must be fully dependent on the entire primary key
+- no partial dependency: every non-key column depends on the whole primary key
-  - non-key attributes: columns that are not part of the primary key
+  - non-key column: columns that are not part of the primary key

 > [!IMPORTANT]
-> tables can have composite primary keys (multiple columns that collectively functions as a single primary key
+> tables can have composite primary keys (multiple columns that collectively functions as a single primary key)

 #### Third Normal Form (3NF)

-- table must be in 2NF
+- must be in 2NF
-- all columns that aren't part of the primary key are dependent solely on the primary key
-- columns can't depend on other non-key attributes
+- no transitive dependencies (non-key columns shouldn't depend on other non-key columns)

-#### Boyce-Codd Normal Form (BCNF)
+#### Boyce-Codd Normal Form (BCNF or 3.5NF)

-- a column that's part of a primary key can't be entirely dependent on a column that's not part of that primary key
+- must be in 3NF
+- even candidate keys shouldn't depend on other non-key columns
+- candidate key: any column (or combination of columns) that can uniquely identify each row in a table, without redundancy
+  - must be unique and minimal (no extra columns, removing any part breaks uniqueness)

+#### Fourth Normal Form (4NF)

+- must be in BCNF
+- avoid storing multiple independent sets of data in one table
+- remove multivalued dependencies

+#### Fifth Normal Form (5NF)

+- must be in 4NF
+- eliminate redundancy from complex joins

 ### rules of thumb for database design